 Comprehensive Examination Requirements

 All students must successfully complete a comprehensive examination to complete the program.
 The comprehensive exam is given in the last semester in NURS 592 Integrative Practicum in Family Practice.
-The comprehensive exam will be given through HESI testing Center.
+The comprehensive exam will be given through Fitzgerald Exit Exams.
 Students have 3 opportunities to pass the exam.
-After the first attempt, a student who is not successful on the first attempt is responsible to pay the fee for repeat attempt(s) on the comprehensive exam.
+Students are responsible to pay the fee for the exam and repeat attempts on the comprehensive exam.

 Classes will be held on campus one day/week.
 Students will be expected to come to campus additionally 2 or 3 times over the course of the first semester for unique health assessment lab opportunities.
 Health assessment lab opportunities not scheduled on regular class days will be announced two to three weeks prior to the health assessment opportunity.

 Students will work with the Graduate Clinical Director and faculty to locate appropriate clinical placements that meet the academic requirements for the clinical course.
 While students may identify potential clinical sites, they are not guaranteed any particular site placement.
 Some clinical placements may require the student to travel 2-3 hours or more for a clinical site placement.
 Travel to and from clinical sites is part of the FNP concentration requirement to meet the required clinical hours in the program.

 For more information regarding the FNP concentration please call 1-423-636-7430 Nursing Office or submit questions to MSN-FNP@tusculum.edu.

 Also, see the Student Graduate Handbook on the Graduate Student Handbook page.